timmcginley/41934/Examples/IfcOpenShell/Intermediate/README.md

 model = IfcStore.get_file()
 ```

-If in the console / terminal do...
+If you are in an external code editor, terminal OR you are in Blender, but you want to use a different IFC model than the one you have loaded:

 ```python
 import ifcopenshell